Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Preliminaries

 \subsection{The Quantum Wasserstein Distance of Order 1}

-\textcite{depalmaQuantumWassersteinDistance2021} introduce the Wasserstein distance of order 1 for quantum states (or quantum $W_1$ distance).
-It is a generalization of the classical Wasserstein distance for probability distributions (also called earth mover's distance) to quantum states.
-It has an interpretation as a continuous version of a quantum Hamming distance which could be intuitively described as the number of differing qubits.
-The formulation given in the work is not directly useful, but instead the dual formulation enables the practical use of the quantum $W_1$ distance which is defined in terms of the quantum Lipschitz constant~\cite{depalmaQuantumWassersteinDistance2021}.
+De Palma et al. \cite{depalmaQuantumWassersteinDistance2021} introduce the Wasserstein distance of order 1 for quantum states (or the quantum $W_1$ distance).
+It is a generalization of the classical Wasserstein distance for probability distributions (also called the earth mover's distance) to quantum states.
+It has an interpretation as a continuous version of a quantum Hamming distance, which could be intuitively described as the number of differing qubits.
+In the following, we will reproduce the dual formulation of the quantum $W_1$ distance (which is a semidefinite program) between two quantum states $\rho,\sigma\in\setDens$ where $\setDens$ is the set of density operators.